Dadangdut33/Speech-Translate/README.md

 - If you want to **install** from a **specific branch or commit**, you can do it by adding `@branch_name` or `@commit_hash` at the end of the url.
 Example: `pip install -U git+https://github.com/Dadangdut33/Speech-Translate.git@dev --extra-index-url https://download.pytorch.org/whl/cu118`
 - The **--extra-index-url here might not always be up to date**, so you can check the latest version of pytorch [here](https://pytorch.org/get-started/locally/).
 You can also check the available version of pytorch [here](https://download.pytorch.org/whl/torch_stable.html).
 If the newest version is not compatible then please keep using the current url shown here.

+## From Git

+If you prefer cloning the app directly from git/github, you can follow the guide in [development](https://github.com/Dadangdut33/Speech-Translate/wiki/Development) instead.
+Doing it this way might also provide a more stable environment.

 # More Information

 Check out the [wiki](https://github.com/Dadangdut33/Speech-Translate/wiki) for more information about the app, user settings, how to use it, and more.